KwaDabeka: Geography

 KwaDabeka is situated approximately 24 km north-west of Durban and 6 km north-east of New Germany and forms part of the eThekwini Metropolitan Municipality which is Durban's greater metropolitan area.

 KwaDabeka is bordered by the uMngeni River and eMachobeni in the north, Ntuzuma in the north-east, Newlands West in the east, Clermont in the south and Wyebank in the west.
 KwaDabeka occupies an extensive area and is subdivided into multi-sections which are primarily in the form of letters.
 The sections include KwaDabeka Unit A to H, KwaDabeka Unit J to L, KwaDabeka Unit R to T and Siphumelele.

 Most people speak about KwaDabeka as a township separate from Clermont, however Clermont KwaDabeka Tourism Development describes KwaDabeka and Clermont as a collective township and also as one of Clermont's 7 suburbs.

-Challenges
+Lifestyle of KwaDabeka

-Almost everyone who lives in the area is poor, and some live in abject poverty: we work with many child-headed households, in many others the breadwinners have HIV/AIDS and are too sick to work, or simply have too few skills to be employed.
+KwaDabeka consists of 17 sections all going alphabetical order from A to S. KwaDabeka owns one of the largest hostel in the Southern Hemisphere.
 The predominant problems in this community are poverty, HIV/AIDS, unemployment and lack of economic opportunity, crime, drugs, domestic violence and rape.